HomeComparisons › Menu & Menu Engineering

 The traditional menu: an ego catalog, not a sales tool

-Traditional menu design treats the menu as a document of culinary identity, and that perspective error costs the restaurant between 15% and 30% of the average check without anyone noticing.
-Across more than 8,400 restaurants advised in 43 countries, the pattern is always the same: the chef includes what they know how to make, the owner adds what they've always sold, and the result is a menu of 48 to 60 dishes where 70% of revenue is generated by just 8 references.
-The customer sits down, opens the menu, and in 90 seconds makes a decision no one designed to be profitable.
-Without price anchoring, without visual hierarchy, without pricing psychology, the choice is left to chance — and chance almost always picks the lowest-margin dish because it carries the most recognizable name or the lowest price.
-The Masterestaurant method begins with a BCG matrix analysis adapted to foodservice: each dish is classified by its popularity (percentage of orders over total) and its gross contribution margin in dollars or local currency — not by food cost percentage.
+A document of culinary identity: that's how traditional menu design treats the menu, and that perspective error costs the restaurant between 15% and 30% of the average check, unnoticed.
+Across more than 8,400 restaurants advised in 43 countries, the pattern holds: the chef adds what they know how to cook, the owner keeps what always sold, and together they build a 48-to-60-dish menu where just 8 references generate 70% of revenue.
+The guest sits down, opens the menu, and in 90 seconds makes a decision nobody designed to be profitable.
+No price anchor.
+No visual hierarchy.
+No pricing psychology.
+The choice is left to chance, and chance nearly always lands on the lowest-margin dish, the one with the most familiar name or the lowest price on the page.
+A 28% food cost on a $12 USD dish nets $8.64 in margin; an 18% food cost on a $6 USD dish nets only $4.92.

 Menu engineering: the science behind the Masterestaurant method